BenjaminMary/gofi/README.md

     - handle multiple bank accounts per user and allow transfer between them
     - validate or cancel each record
     - lend / borrow with registered tiers
+- bulk data operation for users
-    - import CSV files to insert/update data in bulk
+    - import CSV files to insert / update / delete records
-    - export CSV files to keep/use all the data with other apps
+    - export CSV files to keep / use all the data with other apps or update your data in bulk
 - generic features in app
     - create users
     - auth with 1 active session per user